 Kraig Biocraft Laboratories poised to Close Out Yorkville Convertible Debenture with Strongest Financial Position in Corporate History

-ANN ARBOR, Mich., Nov.
-15, 2022 (GLOBE NEWSWIRE) -- Kraig Biocraft Laboratories, Inc. KBLB ("the Company" or "Kraig Labs"), the biotechnology company focused on the development and commercialization of spider silk, announces that it has nearly closed out its $8 million in convertible debenture with Yorkville Advisors.
+/EIN News/ -- ANN ARBOR, Mich., Nov.
+15, 2022 (GLOBE NEWSWIRE) -- Kraig Biocraft Laboratories, Inc. (OTCQB: KBLB) ("the Company" or "Kraig Labs"), the biotechnology company focused on the development and commercialization of spider silk, announces that it has nearly closed out its $8 million in convertible debenture with Yorkville Advisors.
 Over the last 23 months, the Company has converted more than 98% of this debt to equity.
 Kraig Labs remains in one of the strongest financial positions in the Company's history, with more than $4.5 million in liquid assets and a remaining debt balance to Yorkville of only $150,000.

 The capital raised through this financing has been deployed in building out the Company's in-house production and laboratory facilities in Vietnam, expanding the capabilities and research focus of our US-based R&D center, and funding the Company's work with third party production partners to scale up spider silk production.
 Looking forward, the Company expects to continue investing in the scale-up of production capacity, pioneering innovations in spider silk technologies, and bringing products to end markets through direct sales and strategic partnerships.